 The weights/measurements aren’t exact, if you don’t have ½ pound of each simply use a third of each ingredient.
 You can melt and measure in a cup if you don’t have a kitchen scale.

 Place all ingredients in a double boiler, we use a glass bowl over a pan of simmering water.
 Watch carefully, you want the ingredients to melt but you don’t want them to get super hot.
 Be very careful to not get any water in the mix, it can cause it to seize up and separate.
 Place molds on kitchen rack and pour melted mix into molds.
-After about 10-15 minutes you can empty molds and refill if you have extra liquid, if not allow to cool in molds.
-This recipe makes a fantastic lip balm too, simply pour warmed liquid into small tins or empty lip balm tubes.
+After about 10-15 minutes you can empty the molds and refill them if you have extra liquid, if not allow them to cool in molds.
+This beeswax and jojoba oil lotion bar recipe makes a fantastic lip balm too, simply pour warmed liquid into small tins or empty lip balm tubes.

 You might wonder: can I add essential oils to my lotion bars?
 YES – you can, though you have to add a decent amount for the scent to come through.
 Add essential then cool a small amount to check for scent.
 Use lemongrass and citronella for a bug repellant lotion bar.
 Use lavendar and vanilla oil for a calming nighttime blend.
 Rosemary and sweet orange would be a great mix for a daytime bar.